 With about 5mm left to cut I just snapped the waste piece of slab off by giving it a downward strike with a rubber mallet.
 It was more or less resting on the bench already so it didn’t move but the shock cracked it.
 You can see the result of that action below:

 Cutting all the way through the slab without also cutting into the WorkMate would require the complication of raising the slab up on blocks of wood or letting it overhang the end of the WorkMate.
 In the latter case the way the waste material broke off and fell to the ground would have to be managed too.
 It might take the slab corner with it.

 Cracking off the waste leaves a small ridge on the edge of the slab.
 There’s no problem when left in place because of the grouting gap between slabs being about 1cm.
-Removed the ridge with a carborundum stone, or a file with silicon carbide sintered in the steel.
+The ridge can be removed with a carborundum stone or a file with silicon carbide sintered in the steel.
 These files are made for working on tiles and do a good job on a slab as you can see.

 Laying The Riven Patio Extension